miroaleksej/TorusCSIDH/docs/Code of Conduct.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project team at security@toruscsidh.org.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project team at miro-aleksej@yandex.ru.
 All complaints will be reviewed and investigated promptly and fairly.

 Project maintainers will take appropriate action in response to verified violations, which may include:
 - A private, written warning